Abortion in Kenya: Family planning and post abortion care

 Because the delay in seeking care following safe or unsafe abortion is a cause for higher complications post abortion, there have been pushes to establish more access to family planning and post abortion care in Kenya.
 Post abortion care tends to refer to emergency medical treatment, but also incorporates family planning for the patient.
 In combination, these services include counseling, education about reproductive health, and distribution of contraceptives.
 A suggested increase in family planning in Kenya may also curb repeat abortions for some women.

-The lack of birth control usage and methods has often been tied with need for abortion.
 The 2008-2009 Kenya Demographic and Health Survey uncovered that 43% of women in Kenya who gave birth in the previous five years from when the report was documented communicated the births as "unwanted or mistimed".
 This statistic reflects the usage, or lack thereof of contraceptives in Kenya.
 According to a Guttmacher Institution report, 12-17% of poor and uneducated married women use modern contraceptives in Kenya, while 48-52% of wealthy and educated married women in Kenya use and have access to modern birth control methods.
 An organization that has addressed these shortages and needs relating to reproductive health is Marie Stopes International.
 Since its opening in Kenya in 1985, Marie Stopes has served as the largest reproductive health services and family planning clinic in Kenya.
 As reported by Marie Stopes Kenya, in 2019 the health center prevented 180,000 unsafe abortions through post abortion care and family planning.

 Other organizations and activist groups including the Center for Reproductive Rights and FIDA use their resources and legal platforms to fight for more accessible and equitable care for women seeking reproductive health services and abortions in Kenya.

 Socio-cultural opinions and impacts on abortion

-Reasoning for abortion often varies on a case-to-case basis, but for both married and unmarried Kenyan women, economic objectives are frequently a primary concern accompanied by birthing a child.
+Reasoning for abortion often varies on a case-to-case basis, but for both married and unmarried Kenyan women, economic objectives are frequently a primary concern.
 For single women, common reasons also include their single status, unemployment, and economic dependence on a family member that may hinder their desire to bear a child.